TamaMcGlinn/AdaBots/README.md

 which can move around, dig tunnels, build walls and interact with anything in-game.

 This repository intends to teach children and adults alike the Ada programming language.
-If your child cannot read yet, I recommend you start him/her on [DoBots](http://github.com/TamaMcGlinn/DoBots) first.
+If your child cannot read yet, I recommend you start him / her on [DoBots](http://github.com/TamaMcGlinn/DoBots) first.

 It is possible to use the small terminal window in-game and the built-in scripting